ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/docker.md

 An example C program which prints out the size of a pointer to indicate if the Linux userspace is 32-bit or 64-bit is shown below.

-Copy and paste the code into a file `hello.c`
+Using a text editor of your choice, copy and paste the code below into a file `hello.c`:

 ```C
 #ifndef ARCH